hbctraining/scRNA-seq/lessons/05_SC_SCT_and_integration.md

 For something to be informative, it needs to exhibit variation, but not all variation is informative.
 The goal of our clustering analysis is to keep the major sources of variation in our dataset that should define our cell types (in addition to batches, cell cycle, etc.), while restricting the variation due to uninteresting sources of variation (noise).

 Therefore, to determine the cell types present, we are going to perform a clustering analysis using the most variable genes to define the major sources of variation in the dataset.
-Since we have two conditions, `Control` and `Stimulated`, we will work through the workflow for the `Control` sample to determine the cell types present, then integrate with the `Stimulated` to identify the cell types present in both of the samples.

 The workflow for this analysis is adapted from the following sources: